Introducing Llama2-70B-Chat with MosaicML Inference

 Introducing MPT-7B: A New Standard for Open-Source, Commercially Usable LLMs

-Introducing MPT-7B, the latest entry in our MosaicML Foundation Series.
+Introducing MPT-7B, the first entry in our MosaicML Foundation Series.
 MPT-7B is a transformer trained from scratch on 1T tokens of text and code.
 It is open source, available for commercial use, and matches the quality of LLaMA-7B.
 MPT-7B was trained on the MosaicML platform in 9.5 days with zero human intervention at a cost of ~$200k.

 How We Trained Stable Diffusion for Less than $50k (Part 3)